-- Russian oil transported together with oil of other origin in mixed fashion is also subject to the prohibition. - The prohibition shall only apply to the transfer of Russian crude oil/petroleum products that are destined for import into EU Member States.
+- Russian oil transported together with oil of other origin in mixed fashion is also subject to the prohibition. - The prohibition shall only apply to the purchase, import or transfer of Russian oil or petroleum products into EU Member States, and not to third countries.
 (However, as mentioned below, there is a separate prohibition on trading, brokering or transporting, including through ship-to-ship transfers, oil and petroleum products to third countries as well as on providing related technical assistance, brokering services or financing or any financial assistance.)

-By contrast, the European Commission states in its FAQ, inter alia, that the prohibitions to purchase or transfer iron and steel products, items which "generate significant revenues for Russia" and coal and coal and peat products as listed in Annexes XVII, XXI and XXII to Council Regulation (EU) No. 833/2014 apply irrespective of the final destination of the goods and that "it is not relevant whether the goods are destined for the EU or not."
+By contrast, the European Commission states in its FAQ, inter alia, that the prohibitions to purchase or transfer iron and steel products and items which "generate significant revenues for Russia" as listed in Annexes XVII and XXI to Council Regulation (EU) No. 833/2014 apply irrespective of the final destination of the goods and that "it is not relevant whether the goods are destined for the EU or not."